ocean-data-challenges/ocean-data-challenges.github.io/pages/collaborate.md

 To respect this template, you need to:

 - choose any id you want (hopefully one that does not already exist),
-- provide the title/name of your DC (don't make it too long),
+- provide the title/name of your DC and your name or institution (don't make them too long),
 - choose **your_DC_experiment_type** from ```"l3_processing"```, ```"ssh_mapping"``` and ```"current_mapping"```,
 - choose **your_DC_region** from the existing regions (```"North Atlantic"```, ```"Gulfstream"```, ```"Mediterranean"```, ```"California"```, ```"Agulhas"```)
 - provide at least the github url of your DC in ```'url:'```